At Baron Grey solicitors, we aim to make our costs as transparent as we possibly can.

 Applying to become British

-Applications to naturalise or register as a British citizen – £800 to £2,000 excluding VAT.
-The Home Office fee for naturalisation is currently £1300 (no vat) per applicant.
+Applications to naturalise or register as a British citizen – from £1,000 excluding VAT.
+The Home Office fee for naturalisation is currently £,1330 (no vat) per adult applicant and £1,012 (no vat) per child applicant.

 Proof of residence for European nationals